maoueh/nugrant/README.md

 standard fashion.

-Here the precedence rules that apply when merging parameters from various location:
+Here the precedence rules that apply when merging parameters from various location.
+List index indicate the priority of the entry.
+Entry with lower number has lower priority (values at this priority will be overridden by values defined on higher priorities).

- - Defaults
+ 1. Defaults
- - System
+ 2. System
- - User
+ 3. User
- - Project
+ 4. Project

 In text, this means that project parameters overrides user parameters, user parameters overrides system parameters and